 The Named Executive Officers other than Mr. Watts and Mr. Walker, entered into new employment agreements with the Company in 2014, replacing previous employment agreements that had different terms.
 Compensation under these agreements is not specified, but rather is to be agreed upon between us and the executive from time to time.
 See the section titled, "Compensation Discussion and Analysis" for information concerning the considerations affecting the compensation of the Named Executive Officers.
-The agreements include a provision that states that in the event of a "Change in Control," defined as a circumstance in which the holders of more than 50% of the voting stock of the Company after the transaction closes, if the resulting entity employs executives with duties similar in character, classification or responsibilities to Executive's, the Agreement shall be deemed modified to provide Executive with "equivalent terms and benefits to those of similar executives."
+The agreements include a provision that states that in the event of a "Change in Control," defined as a circumstance in which the holders of more than 50% of the voting stock of the Company before the transaction closes hold less than 50% of the voting stock of the Company after the transaction closes, if the resulting entity employs executives with duties similar in character, classification or responsibilities to Executive's, the Agreement shall be deemed modified to provide Executive with "equivalent terms and benefits to those of similar executives."
 The new employment agreements include, among other provisions, restrictive covenants prohibiting the solicitation or diversion of business or employees for a period of two years following voluntary or involuntary separation from employment, and also prohibit disclosure of confidential information.
 These agreements may be terminated by either party at any time, with or without cause or advance notice.